TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/phase_01.md

 To request a new domain be acquired for a portal, submit a new ticket to the TACC consulting system under the Technology Infrastructure (TI) queue: https://consult.tacc.utexas.edu/Ticket/Create.html?Queue=1

 DNS propagation status can be checked using this site: https://dnschecker.org/#CNAME/

 ---

+<a id="phase1action7"></a>

+#### Action: Ensure WMA developers responsible fopr portal setup have access to requires resources.

+In order to succesfully deploy a Core v2 Portal, you will need the following:

+- Access to these Resources:
+    - TBD
+    - TBD

+- Access to these Repositories:
+    - TBD
+    - TBD

+- Access to these account credentials:
+    - TACC ACI-WMA Portal Service Account
+    - TBD

+---